Iredell County Crime Watch: (felonies, DWIs), Feb. 10-16

 Fredrick Jamar Cherry, 32, of Brunswick Street, Mooresville, possession of a stolen firearm, $25,000 bond, Mooresville Police Department.

-Mackenzie Albert Donahue, 22, of Alboin, New York, possession of cocaine, $5,000 bond, Iredell County Sheriff’s Office.
+Mackenzie Albert Donahue, 22, of Albion, New York, possession of cocaine, $5,000 bond, Iredell County Sheriff’s Office.

 Tammy Charlene Kiser Lockamy, 50, of Porter Road, Statesville, failure to appear, $20,000 bond, Iredell County Sheriff’s Department